raptor419/covidpeakpred/README.md

 # covidpeakpred
-Add some code to predict this

-Add some python code
+Hactoberfest repo or people trying to predict coronavirus peak in India